 Breakfasts were almost always cooked by my husband. and were usually eggs (fried or scrambled) or pancakes, or both.
-I brought a large Sam’s Club package of Krusteeze Pancake mix and we finished that and started a new three pound bag.
+I brought a large Sam’s Club package of Krusteeze Pancake mix and we finished that and started a new three-pound bag from the grocery store partway through our stay.
 We love pancakes.
 We usually added fresh fruit; blueberries were a favorite, and we also added chopped apple, chopped pear, and chopped nectarines on different days.
-All of the kids, including the twins loved helping make pancakes!
+All of the kids, including the twins, loved helping make pancakes!

 We made a camping version of my stir fry and served it over ramen noodles (with scrambled eggs, as we had had a clumsy egg mishap!)

 I made this excellent pan fried zucchini and potato dish several times.
 I just began the baby reds, chopped up, frying in some butter, then added sliced zucchini near the end.
 Hearty and delicious!

 But my favorite meal, by far, was the roasted chickens!
 I was determined to master my Dutch ovens.
 I kept picturing us eating yummy roast chicken for dinner!
 Then, I was I was in the store and the whole chickens were on sale for $3.99 each.
 So I picked up two.
 I was so confident that it would work out that I also picked up some egg noodles to add to chicken noodle soup the next day!